Annie Deakins | Proofreader of non-fiction including education and religion | Proofreader of children's books

 Voluntary role

-Volunteer project manager and editor of a monthly 32-page church parish magazine called Outlook.
-The role includes liaising with advertisers by arranging their invoices, liaising with editorial contributors, and communicating with the distributors of 5,000 copies covering over 80 rounds.
+Voluntary project manager, editor and proofreader of a monthly, A5, 32-page church parish magazine called Outlook.
+The role includes liaising with advertisers by arranging their adverts and invoices, liaising with editorial contributors, and communicating with the distributors of 5,000 copies covering over 80 rounds.

 Blogging

 I write about my experiences setting up my freelance business after teaching.
-I offer advice about editing and teaching, and support other freelancers.
+I offer advice and give tips about running a business, editing and proofreading.
 Read my blog Tall Tartan Talks on my website.
 Find my eBook on Amazon called Tall Tartan Talks – My Collection of Blog Posts: Tips on Running a Business.

 Qualifications